AudriusAnusauskas/flickr-app/README.md

   There are introduced certain breakpoints that corrrespond to the devices this app could be browsed on - Desktop, Tablet, Phone.

   ### Contributors
-  This app was developed by me, Audrius Anusauskas, as a homework assignment for Web Engineer position at Vinted Engineering Academy.
+  This app was developed by me, Audrius Anusauskas, as a homework assignment for a Web Engineer position at Vinted Engineering Academy.